CIA-Oceanix/CIA-Oceanix.github.io/_pages/assembly.md

 - *Short bio*: I received my engineering degree at ENSEEIHT, a french engineering high school in mathematics and computer science.
 I got my PhD at Cerfacs (European Center in Scientific Computing)  in 1999 in numerical analysis.
 Before joining ENSEEIHT as a full university professor in 2008, I held a research position in the French Space Agency and a senior research position at Cerfacs.
 I am leading now the APO research team at IRIT (Research Institute in Computer Science), where I develop activities in filtering (Data Assimilation), optimization and high performance computing.
 I am member of the editorial boards of two international journals: SIAM journal on Optimization and OMS (Optimization Methods and  Software).
 I am also in the editorial board of the MOS/SIAM Series on Optimization.
 I am owner of the AI chair for "Machine Learning under physical constraints" at Artificial and Natural Intelligence Toulouse Institute ([ANITI](https://aniti.univ-toulouse.fr/en/)).
 I work in the areas of Optimization and Data Assimilation.
 In optimization, I am concerned with the  development of  algorithms for non-convex problems encountered in machine learning and in inverse problems.
 I am also involved in machine learning techniques to handle for evolution problems, bridging the gap between Data Assimilation and Variational Bayes approaches based on deep learning.

 ### Session on data-driven simulation and emulation
-- Chairs: TBD
+- Session Chairs: TBD
 - Hugo Frezat. **End-to-end learning of subgrid scale parameterizations**.
 - Said Ouala. **Approximating Koopman operator using trainable linear aungmented dynamics**.
 - Duong Nguyen. **TrAISformer: a generative transformer for AIS trajectory prediction**.
 - Amédée Roy. **GANs for the simulation of seabird foraging trajectories**.

 ### Tutorial on pytorch lighning
-- Chair: Quentin Febvre
+- *Tutorial chair*: Quentin Febvre
-- Content: This tutorial session will provide a short tutorial to the use of Pytorch lighning package and associated coding tools.
+- *Content*: This tutorial session will provide a short tutorial to the use of Pytorch lighning package and associated coding tools.

 ### Tutorial on transformer networks
-- Chair: Duong Nguyen
+- *Tutorial chair*: Duong Nguyen
-- Content: This tutorial session introduce transformers networks, present the associated key concepts, illustrate state-of-the-art applications and discuss their use in the context of OceaniX.
+- *Content*: This tutorial session introduce transformers networks, present the associated key concepts, illustrate state-of-the-art applications and discuss their use in the context of OceaniX.